TheCaptain989/radarr-striptracks/README.md

    **[linuxserver/radarr](https://hub.docker.com/r/linuxserver/radarr "Docker container")**
    **[linuxserver/sonarr](https://hub.docker.com/r/linuxserver/sonarr "Docker container")**

-3. After all of the above configuration is complete, to use mkvmerge, configure a custom script from the Settings->Connect screen to call:
+3. After all of the above configuration is complete, to use mkvmerge:
+  a.
+Configure a custom script from the Settings->Connect screen and type the following in the Path field:

    **`/usr/local/bin/striptracks.sh`**

-Add the codes for the audio and subtitle languages you want to keep as Arguments, as specified below.
+  b.
+Add the codes for the audio and subtitle languages you want to keep as Arguments (details in the [Syntax](./README.md#syntax) section below):

+   <ins>Example</ins>
+   **`:eng:und :eng`**

 ## Usage